scalalandio/chimney/docs/docs/supported-transformations.md

 ## Into a `case class` (or POJO)

-Every type can have its `val`s read as used as data sources for transformation.
+Every type can have its `val`s read and used as data sources for the transformation.

 And every class with a public primary constructor can be the target of the transformation.